zopefoundation/z3c.traverser/src/z3c/traverser/stackinfo/README.txt

   >>> request.getTraversalStack()
   [u'index.html', u'path', u'some']

-There is a base class for consumer implementations.
+There is a base class for consumer implementations which implements the ITraversalStackConsumer interface.

+  >>> from z3c.traverser.stackinfo import consumer
+  >>> from zope.interface.verify import verifyObject
+  >>> o = consumer.BaseConsumer(None, None)
+  >>> verifyObject(interfaces.ITraversalStackConsumer,o)
+  True

 Let us define a custom consumer.

-  >>> from z3c.traverser.stackinfo import consumer
   >>> from zope import component
   >>> class DummyConsumer(consumer.BaseConsumer):
   ...     component.adapts(IContent, IBrowserRequest)
   >>> component.provideAdapter(DummyConsumer, name='some')

 Now we will find the newly registered consumer and the 'some' part of